-The risks of incident HS and incident HS combined with an intermediate/high probability of liver fibrosis were 129 separately evaluated according to the changes in sleep duration.
+The risks of incident HS and incident HS combined with an intermediate/high probability of liver fibrosis were separately evaluated according to the changes in sleep duration.
 The models were initially adjusted for age and sex.
-130 Then, they were further adjusted for the following additional potential confounders: study center (Seoul, Suwon), 131 year of the screening examination, season (spring, summer, fall, and winter), smoking status (never, past, current, or 132 unknown), alcohol intake (none, < 10, or $\ge$ 10 g/day, or unknown), physical activity (inactive, minimally active, 133 health-enhancing physical activity [HEPA], or unknown), CES-D (<16, $\geq 16$ , or unknown), education level (<134 community college graduate, ≥ community college graduate, or unknown), total energy intake, history of diabetes, 135 history of hypertension, history of cardiovascular disease (CVD), sleep duration at baseline, and sleep quality (for 136 analysis of changes in sleep duration); Model 1).
-Next, we sought to examine whether the relationship between 137 sleep duration and development of the primary endpoints was mediated by body mass index (BMI; Model 2) on a 138 priori grounds.
-We evaluated the mediation effect of BMI on the association between sleep duration and the risk of 139 HS or HS plus an intermediate/high probability of liver fibrosis if the BMI met the three criteria for being a potential 140 mediator as follows: 1) change in sleep duration was associated with BMI, 2) BMI was significantly associated with 141 the incident endpoint when change in sleep duration was included in the model, and 3) the addition of BMI to the 142 model attenuated the association between change in sleep duration and incident HS.
-We assessed the proportional 143 hazards assumption by examining graphs of estimated log (-log(survival)) versus the log of the survival time graph 144 and found no violation of the assumption.
-145
+Then, they were further adjusted for the following additional potential confounders: study center (Seoul, Suwon), year of the screening examination, season (spring, summer, fall, and winter), smoking status (never, past, current, or unknown), alcohol intake (none, <10, or $\geq 10$ g/day, or unknown), physical activity (inactive, minimally active, health-enhancing physical activity [HEPA], or unknown), marital status, history of diabetes, history of hypertension, sleep duration at baseline, and sleep quality (for the analysis of changes in sleep duration); Model 1).
+Next, we sought to examine whether the relationship between sleep duration and development of the primary endpoints was mediated by body mass index (BMI; Model 2) on a priori grounds.
+We evaluated the mediation effect of BMI on the association between sleep duration and the risk of HS or HS plus an intermediate/high probability of liver fibrosis if the BMI met the three criteria for being a potential mediator as follows: (1) change in sleep duration was associated with BMI, (2) BMI was significantly associated with the incident endpoint when change in sleep duration was included in the model, and (3) the addition of BMI to the model attenuated the association between change in sleep duration and incident HS.
+We assessed the proportional hazards assumption by examining graphs of estimated log (-log(survival)) versus the log of the survival time graph and found no violation of the assumption.

 Statistical analyses were performed using STATA version 16.0 (StataCorp LP, College Station, TX, USA).
-All reported P-146values were two-tailed, and a P-value < 0.05 was considered statistically significant.147
+All reported p-values were two-tailed, and a p-value < 0.05 was considered statistically significant.